lavalink-devs/Lavalink/IMPLEMENTATION.md

 ```
 Authorization: Password matching the server config
 User-Id: The user id of the bot you are playing music with
-Client-Name: The name of your client
+Client-Name: The name of your client.
+Optionally in the format NAME/VERSION
 ```

 ### Outgoing messages